nareshdevasani/learn-cmake/README.md

-# repository with difference combination of puython requirements manifest files
+# repository with different combination of puython requirements manifest files